 - Re-shape existing beds based on revised design

 - Clean-up all areas and cover with double shredded dark hardwood

 The areas affected by this project do not have any irrigation.
 The success and ability for the new plant materials to survive will depend heavily on getting water on a regular basis during the first month.
 The Board will be working with residents in each of the areas and develop a simple plan to ensure irrigation is provided.
 Also, the Board will distribute a simple design plan for the affected residents for information regarding the details of each area.

 Weather permitting, Pro-Scape Landscaping plans to begin with tree removal the last week in October and be completed by the first week of November.

 We request understanding and cooperation from all the affected homeowners during the two weeks of landscaping activities.
 We apologize for any inconvenience.

 Please be considerate of your neighbors!

 The Board again wishes to remind Homeowners to be considerate of others in the management of pets.
-While “cleaning up” after pets is a given, allowing pets to roam free is a distinct danger to the pets and possibly small children.
+While cleaning up after pets is a given, allowing pets to roam free is a distinct danger to the pets and possibly small children.
 We have all seen animals on the neighborhood streets that have been killed—especially at night.
 Also, there have been at least two confirmed sightings of a coyote in the area.
-For all concerned, pets should not be allowed loose at any time/or should be closely supervised.
+For all concerned, pets should not be allowed loose at any time and should be closely supervised.